plumvillage/newsletter/src/en/articles/br-troi-duc-niem--i-have-a-dream.md

 *I have a dream that everywhere in the world small ‘Happy Farms’ and other kinds of intentional communities will sprout, harvesting not only delicious and fresh vegetables, but also the fruits of the practice, bringing forth the happiness and togetherness of people working and living in communities.*

 {% image "article/br-troi-duc-niem/Br.
-Duc Niem.2.jpg" %}
+Duc Niem.2.jpg", "has-label" %}
+<p class="image-label">Children on the "Happy Farm"</p>

 ## Mindful community - green community